 Therefore, engineering leaders should insist that product managers provide not just “what” the system must do, but also “why” each feature is needed.
 This includes the desired business outcomes and relative scenario value.
 Moreover, engineering leaders must speak with IT managers to understand their enterprise’s requirements for data access, network security, and resource optimization.

 Armed with the right details, they can evaluate options and invest appropriately.
 This will ensure critical traits are dominant in their own designs and vendor components.
 Special features, new team members, experienced partners, and vendor services may be required to control their dragon.
 To succeed in the end, they must properly prepare for their quest in the beginning.

 Define the digital solution

 Product managers find their dragon upon its pile of gold and jewels, the rewards of digital transformation locked under its weight.
 Removing the beast and realizing this value requires understanding the totality of its wants and needs.
 The dragon is comprised of an array of enterprise stakeholders and users.
 Therefore, the product manager must build a coalition across these parties and unify their actions toward a shared goal.

 Creating value for aftermarket parts and service divisions also requires understanding what sales and marketing teams need to succeed.
-Otherwise the dragon will simply circle the pile.
+Otherwise, the dragon will simply circle the pile.
 Unless new services are compelling to customers, meeting the requirements of data science and operations groups just causes the dragon to flail.
-Successful product managers bring together the needs of each stakeholder, and train their dragons to fly.
+Successful product managers bring together the needs of each stakeholder, to find solutions to leadership challenges in project management, and train their dragons to fly.

 Secure the system